-The Committee is authorized to retain the services of one or more executive compensation advisors, as it sees fit, in connection with the oversight of our executive compensation program.
-During fiscal year 2013, the Committee engaged Compensia to provide it with information, recommendations, and other advice relating to executive compensation on an ongoing basis.
-However, at the end of July, 2013, the Committee engaged the services of Radford to provide ongoing advice.
-Accordingly, Radford will serve as the compensation advisor to the Committee going forward.

-In fiscal year 2013, Compensia performed the following projects for the Committee:
+The Compensation Committee is authorized to retain the services of one or more executive compensation advisors, as it sees fit, in connection with the oversight of our executive compensation program.
+For fiscal year 2014, the Compensation Committee engaged Radford to provide it with information, recommendations, and other advice relating to executive compensation on an ongoing basis.
+During fiscal year 2014, Radford performed the following projects for the Compensation Committee:

-- a review of our Company's general compensation principles for fiscal year 2013; and - an assessment of our executive officers' total compensation, as well as each individual compensation component, including an analysis of cash compensation and equity compensation as compared to comparable companies.
+- a review of our general compensation principles for fiscal year 2014; - an assessment of our executive officers' total compensation, as well as each individual compensation component, including an analysis of cash compensation and equity compensation as compared to a composition of our peer group (described below); - · analyzed pay survey data; - provided advice regarding best practices and compensation trends, including proxy advisory firms' evolving positions on executive pay; - · provided market data for employment agreements with our executive officers; and - · performed a risk analysis of our compensation arrangements.

-Compensia served at the discretion of the Committee.
-Neither Compensia nor Radford provided any non-compensation-related services to the Company during fiscal year 2013.
+Radford served at the discretion of the Compensation Committee and did not provide any non-compensation-related services to the Company during fiscal year 2014.